-The ego is a funny thing and by funny I mean not funny at all.
+The ego is a funny thing…but not really

 During a recent session with an energy and wellness practitioner I was told that my ego investment was attached to very specific outcomes.
 My response: “I’m working on moving with intention so that’s amazing” - cue Ego by Beyoncé the Ye version.
 Her response “no dear… it's not” .
 She went on to explain that when your ego is attached to something everything outside of that outcome will seem like a failure.
 This type of mentality keeps you stuck because in your eyes, you always fall short.